How to Create an Executable JAR with Maven?

 quiz-icon

-Creating a JAR Using the Maven Shade Plugin
+Create Executable JAR Using Maven Shade Plugin

 Step 1: Create or Open a Maven Project in IntelliJ